-Eye contact provides an important social and emotional information.
-The eyes can indicate interest, attention and involvement.
-People who maintain eye contact are perceived as more reliable confident sociable and honest people.
+People who maintain eye contact are perceived as more reliable, confident, sociable, and honest people.

-When you establish a good eye contact the other person perceives you as showing respect and you establish this by showing attention to the person or topic.
+When you establish good eye contact, the other person perceives you as showing respect by showing attention to the person or topic.

-Minimally, there are over 65 different facial expressions feature on your mobile device.
+Minimally, there are over 65 different facial expression features on your mobile device.

 Electronic V. Face to Face